sumn2u/learn-javascript/en/es6-concepts/let-const.md

 4. **Constants:**
    - ES6 (`const`): ES6 introduces the `const` keyword, allowing the creation of constants, which cannot be changed after their initial assignment.

-In summary, `let` and `const` in ES6 provide more predictable and controlled variable scoping compared to `var` in ES5.
+`let` and `const` in ES6 provide more predictable and controlled variable scoping compared to `var` in ES5.
 They help avoid common issues associated with variable hoisting and provide the flexibility to choose between mutable and immutable variables based on your needs.